last updated: 17 January 2022

 The team presentations were a wonderful contrast to the previous events, lightly done and illustrated by an animation of the town, on the screen above the stage.

 After the lights in the auditorium were dimmed, the spotlight panned over all seven teams and stopped to highlight the Design Team.
 They were first.

-When the spotlight turned to the Health & Care Team, the animation zoomed in on the town centre where a cartoon wheelchair patient and their family were ready for a demonstration of a day in a patient’s life.
-Simon, Adriana and Skye highlighting points like accessibility to the town centre, individual rooms and routines, individual care and treatment, interacting with other patients, treatment in The Senses Garden, co-operation with craftspeople and artists, gardening on the hospital’s roof, learning with children, the involvement of the patient’s family in the treatments, and offers for relatives of patients such as accommodation, jobs, support groups, leisure activities, and sports groups.
+When the spotlight turned to the Health & Care Team, the animation zoomed in on the town centre where a cartoon wheelchair patient and their family were ready to give a demonstration of a day in a patient’s life.
+Simon, Adriana and Skye highlighting points like accessibility to the town centre, individual rooms and routines, individual care and treatment, interacting with other patients, treatment in The Senses Garden, cooperation with craftspeople and artists, gardening on the hospital’s roof, learning with children, the involvement of the patient’s family in the treatments, and offers for relatives of patients such as accommodations, jobs, support groups, leisure activities, and sports groups.

 Seth closed the presentation with a glimpse into some of the project’s companies such as dot.international, with a snap of the finger, two wheels, soap opera, simply lemons, sweat tooth, pepper books, tomato pics, chuck the limits arts supplies, straight forward systems & software, plastic free devices and office supplies, and natural packaging.